top of page

 When we add amber to the image, we make the image warmer and the reds more orange.
 This gives us more natural and earthy skin tones.
 The reds are still too pink, but the other colors are more balanced.

-Now let's see how Standard Sony Colors compare to the Sony Classic Chrome film simulation!
+Now let's see how Standard Sony Colors compare to the Sony Classic Chrome film simulation on the Vectorscope!

 Sony Standard Color AWB vs Sony Classic Chrome at 3900K A7